thill/flex_buffers/README.md

 * `char* data()` - Get the raw pointer to the start of the wrapped data.
 * `FlexBuffer flex_copy(size_t index = 0, size_t size = FlexBuffer::npos)` - Allocate a new FlexBuffer consisting of the contents of this buffer for the given range.
 * `size_t initial_capacity()` - Get the initial capacity.
 The underlying memory will never reallocate smaller than this size.
-* `BufferSpan reserve(size_t size)` - Increment the total size by the given size, and return a writable BufferSpan that wraps this new memory.
+* `Buffer reserve(size_t size)` - Increment the total size by the given size, and return a writable Buffer that wraps this new memory.
 * `void resize(size_t size, ResizeMode mode = ResizeMode::KeepData)` - Set the current size, and grow or shrink the underlying memory by factors of two as necessary.
 * `size_t size()` - Get the buffer size.
-* `BufferSpan subspan(size_t index = 0, size_t size = Buffer::npos)` - Get a BufferSpan that wraps the same underlying data for the given range.
+* `Buffer span(size_t index = 0, size_t size = Buffer::npos)` - Get a Buffer that wraps the same underlying data for the given range.

 Member Operators:
 * `char& operator[](size_t index)` - Get the byte at the given index.
-* `FlexBuffer& operator<<(const BufferSpan& buffer)` - Append the given buffer to the end of this FlexBuffer, growing by the given buffer's size.
+* `FlexBuffer& operator<<(const Buffer& buffer)` - Append the given buffer to the end of this FlexBuffer, growing by the given buffer's size.
 * `FlexBuffer& operator<<(const std::string_view& string)` - Append the given string to the end of this FlexBuffer, growing by the given string's size.
 * `FlexBuffer& operator<< <T>(const T& value)` - Append any fundamental type to the end of this FlexBuffer, growing by the given type's size.